 - > Part 75 has a few scenarios for how to deal with a missing calibration: - If the site has been down for an extended period, greater than 1 hour, and has not performed a valid Calibration Check in 24-hours, then it is given an 8-hour grace period before data is invalidated. - If the site has only been down for a brief trip, less than 1 hour, then the grace period is only 2-hours beyond the 24-hour period since the last valid cal. - Part 75 requires Online Calibrations for Validating data.
 However, the site may conduct an Online/Offline comparison test.
-If difference between and online/offline cal are within the allowed tolerances, then data may be validated during Off-line Calibrations.
-It is standard for CISCO to include this test during certification for our sites. - If an analyzer Fails a calibration check due to a non-system, non-analyzer problem, such as a Power Outage, Incorrect Cal Cylinder, or Other human error, data will not be invalidated due to the fail, however, the condition for a valid calibration has not been met.
-So the site is still on the standard cal clock, which might result in a 2 or 8 hour grace period to perform a valid cal.
-The CEMS Datasystem will not understand the conditions, and so will flag data as invalid at the time of the cal fail, it Is up to the user to edit the monitoring code to validate data in this case. - CiSCO recommends performing cal checks everyday unless an extended downtime is expected.
+If difference between and online/offline calibration are within the allowed tolerances, then data may be validated during Off-line calibrations.
+It is standard for CISCO to include this test during certification for our sites. - If an analyzer Fails a calibration check due to a non-system, non-analyzer problem, such as a Power Outage, Incorrect Calibration Reference value, or Other human error, data should not be invalidated due to the fail, however, the condition for a valid calibration has not been met, So the site is still on the standard calibration clock, which might result in a 2 or 8 hour grace period to perform a valid calibration.
+The CEMS Data system will not understand the conditions, and so will flag data as invalid at the time of the calibration fail, it Is up to the user to edit the monitoring code to validate data in this case. - CiSCO recommends performing calibration checks everyday unless an extended downtime is expected.